Haynes King (American football): 2020

 King played in two games as a backup quarterback to Kellen Mond his first year at Texas A&M in 2020.
-Prior to the 2021 season, he was named the team’s starting quarterback.
+Prior to the 2021 season, he was named the team's starting quarterback.

 2021

 On September 11, against Colorado, King suffered a lower right leg injury on a scramble in the first quarter and was out for the remainder of the game; he was replaced by sophomore Zach Calzada.
 On the Monday following the game, head coach Jimbo Fisher stated that King had a fractured leg and would be out indefinitely.

 2022

 On December 2, 2022, King entered the transfer portal.

 Georgia Tech

 On December 18, 2022, it was reported King had transferred to Georgia Tech.
+In his first start King was 19 of 32 for 313 passing yards and 3 touchdowns but had a fumble and interception as they lost 39–34 against Louisville.